 TIP #1: The Hyatt Regency is conveniently close to the Burrard Street SkyTrain Station.
 It’s also right downtown and so close to numerous fancy shops and restaurants.

 TIP #2: Gingerbread Lane isn’t a Christmas attraction that you drive across town especially to see and then go straight home afterwards.
-It’s a fabulous sight to see, but something to do while in downtown Vancouver anyway, perhaps after work, while shopping on nearby Robson Street, or after visiting the Vancouver Christmas Market.
+It’s a fabulous sight to see, but something to do while in downtown Vancouver anyway.
+Go see it after work, shopping or visiting the Vancouver Christmas Market.

-TIP #6: Take photos and post your favourites plus comments to Twitter, Instagram and Facebook.
-If you do this it’ll help spread the word about this free event, plus you might win a prize in some years.
+TIP #4: Take photos and post your favourites plus comments to X, Instagram and Facebook.
+If you do this it’ll help spread the word about this free event, plus you might win a prize (or at least that’s the case in some years).

 Gingerbread Lane Contests